zk-phi/phi-components/src/usage/formelements.md

   const resetValue = () => input.value = "";
   ```

+  Once you update `value` prop from outside, setting `value` attribute no longer works.

 - You may subscribe `input` event to watch user inputs

   ```html